Gauge-Invariant Non-Hermitian Quantum Theory: Foundation and Applications to Dynamical Phase Transitions: Conclusions

 \section{Conclusions}

-In this paper, we have refined the biorthogonal framework, leading to a consistent reformulation of non-Hermitian quantum theory in which both left and right vectors satisfy the Schrödinger equation.
-This refined framework naturally reduces to standard quantum mechanics in the Hermitian limit.
+In this paper, we have refined the biorthogonal framework, leading to a gauge-invariant non-Hermitian quantum theory in which both left and right vectors satisfy the Schr\"{o}dinger equation.
+This gauge-invariant non-Hermitian quantum theory naturally reduces to standard quantum mechanics in the Hermitian limit and encompasses the open-system effective non-Hermitian evolution as a special case.
 As a concrete application, we analyzed the dynamical phase transition in a one-dimensional Su-Schrieffer-Heeger (SSH) model within this framework.
 In particular, using our formulation, the orthogonality condition for dynamical quantum phase transitions in Hermitian two-band systems, namely $\mathbf{d}_{k}^i\cdot\mathbf{d}_{k}^f=0$, is naturally generalized to the non-Hermitian case, taking the form $\mathrm{Re}\Bigl[\frac{\mathbf{d}_{k}^i}{d_{k}^i}\cdot\frac{\mathbf{d}_{k}^f}{d_{k}^f}\Bigr]=0$.
 In addition to dynamical quantum phase transitions that can be described by winding numbers, we have also discovered entirely new ones that cannot be characterized by winding numbers.
-We hope that this refined framework will find broad applications in the study of non-Hermitian systems.
+We hope that this gauge-invariant non-Hermitian quantum theory will find broad applications in the study of non-Hermitian systems.